Filipino shamans: Spirit mediums

 The primary role of shamans were as spirit mediums.
 They were intermediaries between the physical world and the spirit world, due to their ability to influence and interact with the spirits (anito), both malevolent and benevolent.

 There are two general types of spirits usually interacted with in séance rituals.
 The first are the environmental or nature spirits "bound" to a particular location or natural phenomenon (similar to genii loci).
 They "own" places and concepts like agricultural fields, forests, cliffs, seas, winds, lightning, or realms in the spirit world.
-Some were also "keepers" or totems of various animals and plants.
+Some are also "keepers" or totems of various animals and plants.
 They have inhuman and abstract qualities, reflecting their particular dominions.
 They do not normally appear in human form and are usually gender-less or androgynous.
 They rarely concern themselves with human affairs.
 Rituals involving these spirits are almost always conducted outdoors.

 The second type of spirits are the "unbound" spirits that have an independent existence.
-They appear in animals (usually as birds) or human-like forms, have gender differentiation, and have personal names.
+They appear as animals (usually as birds) or in human-like forms, have gender differentiation, and have personal names.
 They are most similar to the elves and fairies of European folklore.
 These are the most common types of spirits to become abyan, as they are the most "sociable" and can take interest in human activities.
-These spirits are usually referred to as engkanto (from Spanish encanto) in modern Filipino folklore.
+These spirits are usually referred to as engkanto (from encanto) in modern Filipino folklore.
 Unlike the "bound" spirits, these spirits can be invited into human households, and their rituals can take place both outdoors and indoors.

 These categories are not static, however.
 A bound spirit can become unbound, and vice versa.
 Some shamans have spirit guides which are originally nature spirits that have become unbound.